danFeith/WeSkiInterviewDan/README.md

 # WeSkiInterviewDan
-npm install and then npm start for the client and for the server
+for client and for the server: npm install and then npm start :)
-:)